-This includes tests, linters, type checks, and more.
-For the full list, please refer to the table below.
+This includes unit tests, linters, and type checkers, but excludes sessions like that for building documentation.
 The list of sessions run by default can be configured by editing nox.options.sessions in noxfile.py.
-Currently the list only excludes the docs session (which spawns an HTTP server) and the coverage session (which is triggered by the tests session).

 You can also run a specific Nox session, using the --session option.
 For example, build the documentation like this: